BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

   - $ ant dist.bin

-* An HJB servlet WAR archive for communicating with the specific JMS messaging provider needs to be generated.
+* An HJB servlet WAR archive for communicating with the specific JMS messaging provider needs to be created.
 A WAR archive is a deployable unit that is added to a servlet container and executed by it.
 A HJB WAR archive is the physical deployment unit that communicates with a given Provider.
 HJB's build script includes an